chemle/emle-engine/README.md

 your host system along with NVCC, the CUDA compiler driver.
 (This doesn't come with `cudatoolkit` from `conda-forge`.)

+(Depending on your CUDA setup, you might need to prefix the environment creation command above with something like `CONDA_OVERRIDE_CUDA="11.2"` to resolve an environment that is compatible with your CUDA driver.)

 Finally, install the `sander-mlmm` interface:

 ```sh